Ehab Abouheif

-Ehab Abouheif (born 28 July 1971 in Montreal, Canada), is a Canadian biologist and Professor in the Department of Biology at McGill University.
+Ehab Abouheif (born 28 July 1971 in Montreal, Canada), is a Canadian biologist and Professor in the Centre of Organismal and Evolutionary Biology at Zhejiang University, China.
 He is a specialist in integrating ecology, evolutionary, and developmental biology of ant societies in order to understand the origins and evolution of complex biological systems.
 He served as founding President of the Pan-American Society for Evolutionary Developmental Biology, as well as co-founder for the McGill Centre for Islam and Science.

 Education

 Abouheif completed his bachelor's degree (1993) and a Masters (1995) with Honors at Concordia University in Canada.
-In 2002, he received a PhD in Biology from Duke University.
+In 2002, he received a PhD in biology from Duke University.
 In 2002, he began postdoctoral studies at the Howard Hughes Medical Institute at the University of Chicago, completing it in 2003 at the University of California, Berkeley.
 In 2004 Abouheif was appointed Assistant Professorship at McGill University as Canada Research Chair (tier II) in Evolutionary Developmental Biology.
-Currently, he is a James McGill Professor in the Department of Biology at McGill University.
+Previously, he was James McGill Professor in the Department of Biology at McGill University.
+He is currently a Professor at Zhejiang University.